DemoDiffusion: One-Shot Human Imitation using pre-trained Diffusion Policy: Related Work

-\paragraph{\textit{Generalist} Manipulation Policies.} There has been a growing trend in developing `\textit{generalist}' robotic policies that can perform multiple tasks based on a specified goal in the form of an image or a language instruction.
-Collecting large-scale robot interaction datasets~\cite{rh20t,walke2023bridgedata} combined with behavior cloning and vision-language pre-training~\cite{rt1,rt2,roboagent,pi0,openvla,bcz} is the predominant recipe for training such multi-task policies.
-However, since collecting large-scale robot interaction datasets in natural settings like homes and offices is challenging due to operational constraints, current best models still struggle to perform manipulation tasks zero-shot and thus are not yet deployable in-the-wild.
-Our work enables using such \textit{generalist} diffusion policies for following a human demonstration, thereby being able to perform tasks that the pre-trained policy might be unable to zero-shot. \paragraph{Robotic Manipulation with Non-Robot Datasets.} Instead of requiring large-scale robot interaction datasets, a growing body of works have begun utilizing human videos and large-scale web videos for robotics.
-A lot of these approaches have been enabled by recent advances in computer vision for representation learning~\cite{he2022masked, dosovitskiy2020image, zhu2025large}, predicting tracks~\cite{cotracker,tapir}, and reconstructing hand-object interactions from monocular videos~\cite{rong2021frankmocap,pavlakos2024reconstructing,ye2022s, ye2023diffusion, ye2023diffusion}.
-Earlier works learned self-supervised visual representations from such non-robotic datasets~\cite{damen2018scaling,ego4d, grauman2024ego} that can serve as the visual backbone of robotic policies~\cite{r3m,pvr1,voltron,pvr2,ma2022vip,ma2023liv}.
-Recent works in this paradigm predict manipulation-relevant cues from web videos in the form of motion trajectories~\cite{track2act,shaw2023videodex} and object affordances~\cite{srirama2024hrp,vrb} and combine these predictive models with a limited amount of robot interaction data for training policies via conditional behavior cloning.
-Our work is orthogonal to these approaches in that instead of using human videos for training, we require a single human demonstration during deployment for guiding a pre-trained generalist policy to perform a new task. \paragraph{One-Shot Imitation from Robot Demonstration.} One-shot imitation aims to enable robots to perform a new task with guidance from a single demonstration.
-Prior works have explored this in the context of a robot demonstration provided at test time, via training demonstrateion-conditioned policies~\cite{dasari2021transformers}.
-Recent works have developed learning-based visual servoing systems~\cite{dome} and algorithms for identifying object invariances~\cite{invariance} to replicate the robot end-effector actions from the demonstration onto novel configurations of objects.
-However, requiring a robot demonstration for imitation is restrictive for ubiquitous deployment as end-users might find it challenging to tele-operate the robot to collect demonstrations in natural human environments. \paragraph{One-Shot Imitation from Human Demonstration.} To imitate a human demonstration for robot manipulation, a straightforward approach is kinematic retargeting of the human hand pose to the robot end-effector pose per time-step, as demonstrated by some recent works~\cite{li2024okami,r+x}.
+\textbf{One-Shot Imitation from Human Demonstration.} To imitate a human demonstration for robot manipulation, a straightforward approach is kinematic retargeting of the human hand pose to the robot end-effector pose per time-step, as demonstrated by some recent works~\cite{li2024okami,r+x, lepert2025phantomtrainingrobotsrobots}.
 Although simple to implement, the human-robot embodiment mismatch typically introduces errors in the retargeting and the open-loop execution is brittle to object pose variations during deployment.
 To remedy this, another line of works seek to learn this retargeting implicitly by training a closed-loop policy from paired human-robot datasets~\cite{jain2024vid2robot, park2025learning} enabling more flexible deployments.
 Since such paired datasets are difficult to collect, other works~\cite{bahl2022human, irmak, lum2025crossing, chen2024object} perform reinforcement learning with reward functions derived from video comparison.
 However, such methods require online interaction and resets, limiting their practicality.
 We propose an alternate paradigm: given the human demonstration, we refine retargeted human behavior using a pre-trained robot policy, avoiding brittle replays and enabling closed-loop control.
-This formulation doesn't rely on expensive paired human-robot data collection and also doesn't require cumbersome test-time fine-tuning via interaction.
+This formulation avoids both expensive paired human-robot data collection and cumbersome test-time fine-tuning via interaction.